printfn/bp/README.md

 # bp

-`bp` is a cross-platform clipboard tool written in Rust, based on [cb](https://gist.github.com/RichardBronosky/56d8f614fab2bacdd8b048fb58d0c0c7).
+`bp` ("better paste") is a cross-platform clipboard tool written in Rust, based on [cb](https://gist.github.com/RichardBronosky/56d8f614fab2bacdd8b048fb58d0c0c7).
 It can automatically detect whether to copy or paste, and is optimised to work in pipes.
 Its behaviour is based on the